FerranMarin/axie-scholar-utilities/README.md

         docker-compose build scholar-utilities
         # If we want to generate the secrets
         docker-compose run scholar-utilities generate-secrets files/payments.json
+        # If you want to claim SLP
+        docker-compose run scholar-utilities claim files/secrets.json
         # If we want to do payments in auto mode
         docker-compose run scholar-utilities payout files/payments.json files/secrets.json -y
         # As a general rule